guaire94/Riada/Pods/Applanga/README.md

 1. Refer to CocoaPod’s [Getting Started Guide](http://cocoapods.org/#getstarted) for detailed instructions about CocoaPods.

-2. After you have created your Podfile, insert this line of code: `pod 'Applanga'`
+2. After you have created your Podfile, insert this line of code: `pod 'Applanga'`, to be able to do screenshots during ui tests insert `pod 'ApplangaUITest'` for your ui test target.

 3. Once you have done so, re-run **pod install** from the command line.